How to block unwanted robocalls and spam calls - NewsBreak

 The Federal Communications Commission reported last month that Americans received about four billion robocalls every month in 2020.
 The FCC said that advancing technology makes it easy for scammers to make large volumes of calls and to hide their identities.

 Still, the FCC says protecting consumers from “illegal and spoofed robocalls” is one of the agency’s top priorities.
-Earlier this year, the FCC proposed a $45 million fine against a company that allegedly made over half a million illegal prerecorded calls without consumers’ consent, falsely claiming to have COVID-related information in an effort to make the recipients buy health insurance.You could save up to $30 a month on high-speed internet under federal program
+Earlier this year, the FCC proposed a $45 million fine against a company that allegedly made over half a million illegal prerecorded calls without consumers’ consent, falsely claiming to have COVID-related information in an effort to make the recipients buy health insurance.Why are gas prices rising, and will they go down?

 “We’re not going to stop until we get robocallers, spoofers, and scammers off the line,” said FCC Chairwoman Jessica Rosenworcel last month.